RNGDet: Road Network Graph Detection by Transformer in Aerial Images: Experimental Results and Discussions

 \subsection{Baselines}

-We compare our proposed RNGDet with 2 segmentation-based approaches and 2 graph-based approaches. \begin{itemize} \item ImprovedRoad \cite{batra2019improved} (CVPR 2019): ImprovedRoad is one of the state-of-the-art segmentation-based approaches in the past.
+We compare our proposed RNGDet with two segmentation-based approaches and three graph-based approaches. \begin{itemize} \item ImprovedRoad \cite{batra2019improved} (CVPR 2019): ImprovedRoad is one of the state-of-the-art segmentation-based approaches in the past.
 Orientation information is used to enhance the road segmentation, and it trains an extra refine network to fix incorrect road segmentation predictions.

 \item SPIN RoadMapper \cite{gedara2021spin} (ICRA 2022): Based on ImprovedRoad, SPIN RoadMapper proposes a graph reasoning scheme to further capture spatial information of the aerial image.
-Both segmentation-based approaches are trained for 120 epochs.
+ImprovedRoad and SPIN RoadMapper are trained for 120 epochs.
 These two approaches usually suffer from poor topology correctness.

 \item RoadTracer \cite{bastani2018roadtracer} (CVPR 2018): RoadTracer is believed to be the first graph-based approach.
-It predicts the directions of the vertices in the next step as a multi-class classification problem.
+It predicts the directions of the vertices at the next step as a multi-class classification problem.
 However, it has a fixed step size and the training label generation algorithm may produce inappropriate labels.

 \item VecRoad \cite{tan2020vecroad} (CVPR 2020): VecRoad is an improved version of RoadTracer, and is the state-of-the-art graph-based approach.
-It predicts the distribution of the vertices in the next step, which allows flexible step size.
+It predicts the distribution of the vertices at the next step, which allows flexible step size.
 But it is still two-stage and cannot be optimized in an end-to-end manner.
-Moreover, it may not be able to distinguish vertices that are close to each other. \end{itemize}
+Moreover, it may not be able to distinguish vertices that are close to each other.

+\item Sat2Graph \cite{he2020sat2graph} (ECCV 2020): Sat2Graph proposes a new graph encoding scheme and designs deep neural networks to predict the graph encoding of the input image.
+The predicted graph encoding can be decoded into road network graphs with satisfactory accuracy.
+However, it suffers from the isomorphic encoding issue which is analyzed in \cite{he2020sat2graph}, and it has relatively inferior performance when arc roads are encountered please refer to the fourth row of Fig. \ref{fig_qualitative} as an example). \end{itemize}